Keparoo/casting-agency/README.md

 - General:

   - Patches an actor based on a payload.
-  - Roles authorized : Casting Director, Executive Producer.
+  - Roles authorized : Casting Director, Executive Producer
+  - Returns a 404 if actor is not in database

 - Sample: `curl http://127.0.0.1:5000/actors/3 -X PATCH -H "Content-Type: application/json" -d '{ "name": "Marion Cotillard Updated", "age": 20, "gender": "female" }'`